me-cs/goRedisson/README.md

 Contributing is done with commit code.
 There is no help that is too small! :)

 If you wish to contribute to this project, please branch and issue a pull request against master ("[GitHub Flow](https://guides.github.com/introduction/flow/)")

+## Give a Star! ⭐

+If you like or are using this project to learn or solve real problems through this project. please give it a star.
+Thanks!